 Now, don’t get me wrong, I think that Day is an excellent offensive mind and is as equally adept at game-planning as he is at play-calling, but here’s the thing, head coaches at the blue-blood level don’t make good play-callers, at least not longterm.

 I know that there are exceptions, so miss me with your Lincoln Rileys and Mike Leaches (although those two aren’t exactly sterling examples of head coach’s making it work longterm).
 There just seems to be a natural dip when it comes to head coaches calling plays — especially on offense — and it generally happens around the third season.

 Try as they might, former offensive coordinators turned head ball coaches simply don’t have the time to study film, keep up with offensive innovation, or game plan like they did when that was their primary job.

-Head coaches are in charge of everything, so instead of drawing up fun formations in their meeting room, they are running the equivalent of a Fortune 500 company, and attempting to maintain their connection to the fun thing that they used to do, honestly just hurts their other responsibilities and drags down the rest of the team.
+Head coaches are in charge of everything, so instead of drawing up fun formations in their meeting room, they are running the equivalent of a Fortune 500 company, and attempting to maintain their connection to the fun thing that they used to do honestly just hurts their other responsibilities and drags down the rest of the team.

 Look, I understand, when you are elite at something — like Day is as a play-caller — it’s tough to give it up.
-You love it, you get an unbridled thrill from it, it makes you feel alive; welp, sorry, you should have thought of that before you accepted that fancy new title, moved into that gigantic corner office, and cashed the first check of that $6.5 million raise.
+You love it, you get an unbridled thrill from it, it makes you feel alive; welp, sorry, you should have thought of that before you accepted that fancy new title, moved into that gigantic corner office, and cashed the first check of that $6.5 million contract.

 As a rule, I don’t think that head coaches should call plays, and when they do, there is always a very obvious shelf life in terms of effectiveness; and anyone who watched Ohio State’s assumedly historic offense struggle against even competent defenses this year understands exactly what I’m talking about.